larrybotha/everything/resources/articles/Building a Second Brain - The Definitive Introductory Guide.md

 #### Distill
 - distill your notes into actionable, bite-sized summaries
 - design notes with your future self in mind
-- use [[Progressive Summarisation]] to summarise at different levels of detail
+- use [[Progressive Summarization - A Practical Technique for Designing Discoverable Notes]] to summarise at different levels of detail
 - you often have no idea which sources will end up being valuable until much later - *add value to a note every time you touch it*

 #### Express your thoughts in the real world